A potelyt.com – Photography & Imaging Resources

 Studio photographers will appreciate that the Panasonic S1R (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The S1R is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A7 II has been discontinued (but can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
+Both the S1R and the A7 II have been discontinued, but can regularly be found used on ebay.
+The A7 II was replaced by the Sony A7 III, while the S1R was followed by the Panasonic S1R II.
 Further information on the features and operation of the S1R and A7 II can be found, respectively, in the Panasonic S1R Manual (free pdf) or the online Sony A7 II Manual.

 Review summary